We Asked 15 Interior Designers for Their Favorite Tips, Tricks, and Trends for Decorating at Christmas

 Some are elaborate, some could be easily replicated, but all of them come with an expert tick of approval when it comes to style

-It is that time of the year again, when Thanksgiving is only a few days away, and the living room is being prepped (if not already primed) for the arrival of your Christmas tree.
+It is that time of the year again, December is in full swing, and the living room is being prepped (if not already primed) for the arrival of your Christmas tree.
 Christmas decorating ideas are in full swing, and now it's finally time to trade out the pumpkins and fall foliage for fluffy green garlands and mini Christmas villages.

 But it's easy to get it wrong; for things to quickly start to look tacky or cluttered.
 So, how do you get it right?
 How do the professionals style their homes for Christmas?
 Well, I asked them.
 Below, I've listed the best Christmas styling tips, tricks, and trends from 15 different experienced interior designers.